benmarwick/1989-excavation-report-Madjedbebe/readme.md

 [![Circle CI](https://circleci.com/gh/benmarwick/1989-excavation-report-Madjebebe.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/benmarwick/1989-excavation-report-Madjebebe)

 This compendium is also available as a [Docker](https://docs.docker.com/installation) container.
-The advantage of this format is that it includes this package and all its dependencies already installed, so you don't have to worry about those.
+The advantage of this format is that it includes this package and all its dependencies already installed, so you don't have to worry about those (e.g. `devtools` Rtools, Xcode, JAGS, etc).
 OSX & Windows users should launch [`boot2docker`](http://boot2docker.io/) to access the Docker terminal, Linux users can just open any terminal).
 You can either generate the Docker container yourself using the [Dockerfile](https://github.com/benmarwick/Steele_et_al_VR003_MSA_Pigments/blob/master/vignettes/Dockerfile) included here, or for a quicker start, pull the image from the [online registry](https://registry.hub.docker.com/u/benmarwick/mjb1989excavationpaper/) and run the container using this line at the Docker prompt:

 ``` r
 docker run -dp 8787:8787 benmarwick/mjb1989excavationpaper